mkimuram/k8sviz/README.md

 Currently, this only generates a diagram similar to https://github.com/kubernetes/community/tree/master/icons#usage-example by using [graphviz](https://www.graphviz.org/).
 For examples of the generated diagrams, see [Examples](#examples) below.

+## Implementations
+There are two implementations, bash script version and go version.
+Bash script version was intended to be just a prototype.
+So, it will be migrated to go version.

 ## Prerequisites
+### Bash script version
-`k8sviz.sh` is implemented as bash script and depends on below commands:
+`k8sviz.sh` depends on below commands:
 - awk
 - bash
 - cat